 Whilst at university, Alexandra undertook research which explored issues arising from housing and planning policy.
 Her master's thesis examined the role and contribution of SMEs to the UK economy and the capacity of government policy to stimulate business, innovation and entrepreneurship.
 Alexandra is employed by Jones Lang LaSalle, a global real estate company.
 She is qualified in urban design and is a Chartered member of the Royal Town Planning Institute.
 She was Chair of Conservative discussion organisation, the Coningsby Club, from 2011-2012 and is also a fellow of the RSA.

 Diane founded literary and talent agency Diane Banks Associates in 2006 following 10 years in London’s trade publishing houses including Penguin and Hodder & Stoughton.
 She is one of the founders of the Conservative Arts & Creative Industries Network and has served a term on the committee of The Association of Authors’ Agents.
-She previously set up a forum for discussion and debate for senior professional women on behalf of Women2Win, which aims to increase the number of Conservative women in Parliament and in public life, and sat on the advisory board for Women2Win.
+She is a business supporter of Women2Win, which aims to increase the number of Conservative women in Parliament and in public life, and is a member of the Conservative Party Business & Entrepreneurs’ Forum.
+In addition, Diane serves as a development board member at the Ovalhouse Theatre, an arts based social enterprise in south London; she served for 8 years as a director of the Lansdowne Club, a private members’ club in Mayfair and she is an ambassador for Tempus Novo, a charity helping ex offenders into employment.
 Diane has a particular interest in enterprise and entrepreneurship.

 Phil is a journalist, mainly writing features for the Evening Standard and occasionally elsewhere.
 He has previously worked in Westminster as well as running his own business in the city.
 He also co-founded the polling app The Daily Election.
 He is particularly interested in foreign policy and security (he read Middle Eastern Politics at university), which is balanced with a liberal stance on social issues back in UK.
 He lives in South West London with his wife Sophie, no cats but an aspiration to perhaps one day get a dog.
 Or a baby.